 The veteran cloud computing leader also talked about how the cloud is shaping the future, noting the "number one reason that enterprises and public sector organizations are moving to the cloud is agility and speed and the ability to innovate at a much more rapid clip."

 He is also inheriting a stock price that soared under Bezos since its May 5 IPO, rising 229,422.7% and is closing in on $4,000 per share with a current market cap of just under $2 trillion.

 The 53-year-old executive attended Harvard University for his undergraduate studies and received an MBA from the Ivy League institution.

-A native of Scarsdale, N.Y., a study of Jassy's Twitter feed is mostly touting and supporting Amazon-related projects.
+A native of Scarsdale, N.Y., a study of Jassy's Twitter feed shows him mostly touting and supporting Amazon-related projects.
 Since August of 2020, he has posted 15 times that he is "excited" about one project or another.

-While mostly steering clear of politics, Jassy has previously shown support for Supreme Court decisions that made it illegal to discriminate against LGBTQ people in the workplace and blocked former president Donald Trump's bid to end the Deferred Action for Childhood Arrivals (DACA) program.
+While mostly steering clear of politics, Jassy has previously shown support for Supreme Court decisions that made it illegal to discriminate against LGBTQ people in the workplace and blocked former President Trump's bid to end the Deferred Action for Childhood Arrivals (DACA) program.